 1. Sleep in one room.

-For a family of 5 or more, see Sleeps5.com!
-They are hard to find, but large hotel rooms with 5 (or more!) beds all together are cheaper than booking two smaller rooms.
-(And apartments often require a minimum 4- to 7-day stay and usually lack reception-desk services.)
+For a family of 5 or more, search for those hotels that can accommodate you with your kids in one room.
+See the menu above at Sleeps5.com!
+The large rooms are hard to find, read about our process to find them, but a large hotel room with 5 (or more!) beds all together is cheaper than booking two smaller rooms.

 Extra benefits of booking one “family room”: